lunaceee/gotruejs-example/README.md

 # GoTrue JS Examples

 Hi there!
 This is my playground repo to test out Netlify’s [GoTrue JS](https://github.com/netlify/gotrue-js) client library.
-You can see a live demo of the examples at https://imorente-gotrue-examples.netlify.com.
+You can see a live demo of the examples at [link]().

 To run the examples locally, here’s what you’ll need: